scottvieira/Documentation/source/api.md

 Edit api_client/index.php and set the $server variable:
 $server = "http://yourcoral.tld/resources/api/";

+### Install Composer, Flight and Unirest
+In addition, you'll need to install Composer, Flight and Unirest.
+Install Composer, then run the "php computer.phar install" command from inside the [CORAL BASE DIR]/resources/api/directory.
+This will bring in and manage the Flight dependency for you.

+Then navigate to [CORAL BASE DIR]/resources/api_client/  and run the ‘php composer.phar install’ command again.
+This will bring in and manage the Unirest dependency for you.
+Check out  [https://packagist.org/](https://packagist.org/) for instruction on getting Composer installed.
+The exact composer install command might be slightly different depending on which Composer install option you choose.

 Note that the Acquisition Type is hardcoded to show two options Approved and Need Approval.
 This can be customized to show desired acquisition types by modifying index.php (in the api_client folder).
 Users can either edit line 330 or remove line 330 and line 334.
 See the code in the screenshot below.

 ![Screenshot of API Client IndexPHP File](img/api/apiClientIndexphp.png)